cherrynoize/clone/README.md

 behaviour either as an issue or as a PR.
 All feedback and ideas for improvement are more than welcome.

+Also you can check the [TODO](#todo) list in case you feel like contributing more deeply.

+## TODO

+- Add timer that tells you total expired time after job execution

 ## Contacts

 Please feel free to